CHLOE GROVE (UK)

 Her artworks are inspired by the principles of physics, digital aesthetics and space exploration as well as folk art and macabre themes.
 Her drawings are created by patiently layering and blending colours until the paper reaches a burnished sheen, a process which may take several months.

 Such technique enhances her intention to focus her art in depicting the large and gradual.
 Her specific style is meant to counter the trend of new technology which concentrates on the small and faster.

 Overall, her subject tends to be fixed in the tangible, but her creative process stretches reality and brings the viewer to disappear in a ‘decelerated alternative reality’, as Grove defines it.

-Diffracted Light, fleeting and intangible light refractions are frozen in time, made eternal.
-They transform the mundane into the fantastical, making Grove’s artworks abstract alternative reality suspended in time.
+Diffracted Light, fleeting and intangible light refractions, are frozen in time and made eternal.
+They transform the mundane into the fantastic, making Grove’s artworks a window to an abstract, alternative reality suspended in time.
 Grove supplemented her more recent works with drawings based on meteorite patterns: unique crystallised conformations found solely in iron meteorites.
 Such designs are formed as meteorites travel through space by the incredibly slow rate of cooling down.